tarantool/doc/doc/1.10/book/admin/backups.rst

 ..
 NOTE::

-    To guarantee an opportunity to copy this files Tarantool will not delete them.
+    To guarantee an opportunity to copy these files Tarantool will not delete them.
     But there will be no read-only mode and checkpoints will continue by schedule as usual.